suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 container, which presents a problem: replacing the COSE_Encrypt with a new one will cause the digest of the manifest to change, thereby changing the signature.
 This means that the distributor must be able to sign the new manifest.
 If this is the case, then the distributor gains the ability to construct and sign manifests, which allows the distributor the authority to sign code, effectively presenting the distributor with full control over the recipient.
 Because distributors typically perform their re-encryption online in order to handle a large number of devices in a timely fashion, it is not possible to air-gap the distributor's signing operations.
 This impacts the recommendations in Section 4.3.17 of {{RFC9124}}.
+This model nevertheless represent the current state of firmware updates for IoT devices.

 2. The distributor uses a two-manifest system.
 More precisely, the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
 This incurs additional
 overhead: one additional signature verification and one additional manifest, as well as the additional machinery in the recipient needed for dependency processing.
+This extra complexity offers extra security.

 These two models also present different threat profiles for the distributor.
 If the distributor only has encryption rights, then an attacker who breaches